Tips Bulletin

 Smart Ways to Kill Weeds and Grass Permanently

-Finding the most effective recipes for killing weeds also depends on the type of plant you’re eliminating.
+Finding the most effective recipes for killing roots also depends on the type of plant you’re eliminating.
 Here is a collection of some of the more common varieties of unwanted grass and other weeds that invade lawns.

 While some weed control methods wipe out every type of vegetation in their path, a broadleaf herbicide targets only those weeds with broad leaves, like dandelions, which leaves your grass virtually unharmed.